Skip to content

 }

 Security note: All permissions are read-only.
 The consultant cannot start, stop, modify, or terminate any resources.
+The rds:DescribeDBInstances action is needed only if the consultant should monitor the client's Amazon RDS databases; omit it for EC2-only monitoring.

 1C.
 Name the Role